GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Appendix -- Experiments

 Continuing from Sec.~\ref{alg}, we provide more details on an analysis of the computational complexity and runtime of the \method{} algorithm.
 The computational complexity of \method{} is quadratic to the number of classes when solving the optimization problem to obtain the optimal class pairs for each class.
 However, since we transform the data selection optimization problem into a class selection problem, the overhead is significantly reduced as the number of classes is much smaller than the number of samples.
 If the number of classes keeps increasing with consecutive tasks, the overhead of \method{} may also increase correspondingly.
 If there are too many classes, we can transform the repeated gradient inner product process into a nearest neighbor search problem and use locality-sensitive hashing (LSH)\,\cite{DBLP:conf/stoc/IndykM98, DBLP:conf/vldb/GionisIM99} to efficiently find an approximate solution with a time complexity of $\mathcal{O}(C \log C)$, where $C$ is the number of classes.

 We also provide runtime results for solving the optimization problem in \method{} per epoch with respect to the increasing number of tasks as shown in Fig.~\ref{fig:runtime_exp}.
 Since \method{} is not applied to the first task, we present the results starting from the second task.
 As the number of tasks increases, the number of classes also increases, which leads to a gradual increase in the runtime.
 In practice, solving the optimization problem per epoch takes a few seconds, resulting in a total overhead of a few minutes during training on the MNIST, FMNIST, CIFAR-10, CIFAR-100, and Tiny ImageNet datasets.
+If the number of classes becomes too large, we suggest clustering similar classes and assigning the selective mixup criterion based on clusters rather than classes as a potential solution to reduce the computational overhead.

 In addition, we provide the average training time results over all tasks, both without and with GradMix, based on the experience replay method (ER) across all datasets as shown in Table~\ref{tbl:total_runtime_exp}.
+Note that other data augmentation baselines incur negligible computational overhead, resulting in training times similar to the method without GradMix.
 The computational overhead of GradMix depends on the last layer gradient computation, but our method computes gradients of only a small exemplar set for each class, not the whole training data.
 While GradMix incurs some additional computational cost relative to conventional training, we believe this is a worthwhile trade-off as it consistently leads to improved overall accuracy.